datacarpentry/image-processing/episodes/03-skimage-images.md

 ~~~
 {: .language-python}

-We can also load color images as grayscale directly by
+We can also load colour images as grayscale directly by
 passing the argument `as_gray=True` to `skimage.io.imread()`.

 ~~~